-This year, the U.S. Department of Education has recognized more than 250 public schools and 50 private schools
+Each year, the U.S. Department of Education recognizes hundreds of public and private schools

-across the country for their commitment to excellence and their ability to overcome outstanding odds to properly educate their students.
-These schools have received the National Blue Ribbon of Distinction, an award reserved for schools that boast students who meet and maintain high educational goals
+across the country for their commitment to educational excellence and their ability to overcome outstanding odds to properly educate their students.
+These schools receive the National Blue Ribbon of Distinction, an award reserved for schools that boast students who meet and maintain high educational goals

 .
+The Blue Ribbon Award celebrates the idea that all students, regardless of background, ability or location, deserve an excellent education.
 The current winners are listed on the U.S. Department of Education website

 What is a National Blue Ribbon of Distinction?